openflighthpc/flight-control/README.md

 ### Instance Prices and Sizes

-Instance prices and sizes (GPUS, CPUs and RAM) are saved in text files in `lib/platform_files`.
-These should be updated regularly, by running `rake instance_details:record`.
+Instance prices and sizes (GPUS, CPUs and RAM) are recorded automatically each day.
+These details can also be manually updated by running `rake instance_details:record`.

 This may take a few minutes to complete, especially for Azure data due to limitations in the Azure APIs.